sujith-eag/personal-site/content/docs/bash-linux/Terminal-4loops-scripting.md

 ---

-***Objectives***    <br />
+***Objectives***
-Writing a loop that applies to one or more commands separately to each file in a set of files. <br />
+Writing a loop that applies to one or more commands separately to each file in a set of files.
-Trace the values taken by a loop variable during the execution of the loop. <br />
+Trace the values taken by a loop variable during the execution of the loop.
-Explain the difference between variable's name and its value. <br />
+Explain the difference between variable's name and its value.
-Explain why spaces and some punctuation characters should't be used in the file name. <br />
+Explain why spaces and some punctuation characters should't be used in the file name.
-Demonstrate how to see what commands have recently been executed. <br />
+Demonstrate how to see what commands have recently been executed.
 Run recently executed commands without retyping them.